Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 #### Relationships and Permissions:

-- **User and Roles**: Establish a many-to-many relationship between users and roles to allow flexibility in role assignments.​
+- **User and Roles**: One Role has many users and one user can only have one role

 - **Job and Proposal**: Implement a one-to-many relationship where each job can have multiple proposals.​

-- **USERS and Jobs**: Set up a one-to-many relationship where a client can post multiple jobs.​
+- **USERS and Jobs**: Set up a one-to-many relationship where a user can post multiple jobs.​

 - **Jobs and Transactions**: Set up a one-to-many relationship where a Job can have multiple transactions.​

-- **categories**: Organizes themes like 'software development' and services into various sub-categories for easy navigation.​
+- **categories and sub-categories**: One-to-many relationship where one category can have multiple sub-categories

+- **Jobs and sub-categories**: One-to-many relationship where one sub-category can have multiple jobs

+- **reviews and users**: one-to-many relationship where one user can review multiple users, and one user can be reviewed by multiple users.

 ### NoSQL Database Collections